PDF Embeds with Adobe SDK and PDFObject

 The JavaScript-based Adobe PDF Embed API allows us to embed PDF viewers, showing manipulated (encrypted/passworded and/or stamped) PDFs on our WordPress site using PDF Ink shortcodes.
 These embeds can be highly customized using filter hooks, becoming handsome and useful interfaces for your users.

 Using a default PDF Ink embed shortcode with its defaults might be just fine for your purpose.
 But it isn’t too hard to customize using PHP.
-SDK parameters are filtered by PDF Ink in the following call:
+You and/or your developer will want to familiarize with use of the Adobe SDK API and the Adobe SDK PDF appearance/function control options in order to customize your embeds further.

-$parameters = apply_filters( 'pdf_ink_filter_adobe_sdk_parameters', [
+$parameters = apply_filters( 'pdfink_filter_adobe_sdk_parameters', [

 'embed_mode' => 'FULL_WINDOW',